PeculiarVentures/pvtsutils/README.md

 Some example capabilities included in pvtsutils include:

-- Converting values to an from hex,
+- Converting values to adn from hex,
-- Converting values to and base64,
+- Converting values to and from base64,
 - Working with base64 url,
 - Working with binary data.
 - And more...